RogerLianQing/plugins-cainv/wordpress-seo/readme.txt

 == Changelog ==

-= 15.8 =
+= 16.3 =
-Release Date: February 10th, 2021
+Release Date: May 18th, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!
+Out now: Yoast SEO 16.3!
+This release helps you with one of the key aspects of modern SEO: Structured data.
+Yoast SEO 16.3 comes with a lot of enhancements for the Schema.org implementation.
+Enjoy!
+Read more about what’s new in Yoast SEO 16.3 in [our release post](https://yoa.st/release-16-3)!

 Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.
+* Adds the Table of Contents accessibility feature to the `Article` Schema with a fallback to the `WebPage` Schema, when using the Yoast Table of Contents block.
+* Adds the `url` property to the `Author` Schema on a post when author archives are enabled.
+* Adds the `wordCount` and `thumbnailUrl` attributes to `Article` schema pieces.
+* Allows adding multiple FAQ blocks to a post or page.

 Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
+* Fixes a bug where a malformed `Organization` piece would be added to the Schema output if the company logo was an unsupported image.
+* Fixes a bug where we would accidentally include unminified CSS files in the zip.
+This led to an unnecessary zip size increase.
-* Fixes a bug where scheme-relative links were not parsed correctly.
+* Fixes a bug where the complete options array could be re-saved in the database at each frontend request.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
+* Fixes a bug where both `noindex` and `index` values could be added to the `robots` meta tag on the WordPress login screen.
-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).
+* Fixes a rare bug where the name property could be missing in the breadcrumb Schema due to plugin conflicts.

+Other:

+* Adds the `yoast_display_gutenberg_compat_notification` filter to allow disabling the Gutenberg compatibility notification.
+* Adds the `wpseo_schema_person_data` filter to enable the filtering of `Person` Schema by the user's ID.
+* Adds the `Yoast\WP\SEO\admin_post_types_archive` action at the end of the archive section of the custom post types in Search Appearance.
+* Deprecates the `wpseo_admin_page_meta_post_types` action in favor of the new `Yoast\WP\SEO\admin_post_types_beforearchive` action.
+* Deprecates the `wpseo_admin_page_meta_taxonomies` action in favor of the new `Yoast\WP\SEO\admin_taxonomies_meta` action.
+* Improves the layout of the Search Appearance collapsibles.
+* Improves spacing between settings sections in the Search Appearance page.
+* Replaces all occurrences of 'SEMrush' by 'Semrush' to reflect Semrush's rebranding.

-= 15.7 =
+= 16.2 =
-Release Date: January 26th, 2021
+Release Date: April 28th, 2021

-Meet Yoast SEO 15.7!
-For this release, we thought we’d remind you of the powerful content analysis in Yoast SEO - it helps you write awesome content that ranks!
-Read more about what’s new in Yoast SEO 15.7 in [our release post](https://yoa.st/release-15-7)!
+Say hi to Yoast SEO 16.2!
+This release focuses on improving stability and fixing several bugs.
+It also includes several enhancements.
+Read more about what’s new in Yoast SEO 16.2 in [our release post](https://yoa.st/release-16-2)!

 Enhancements:

-* Expands the readability analysis for Turkish:
-    * Adds the transition words assessment.
-    * Adds the consecutive sentences beginnings assessment.
-    * Adds the sentence length assessment.
-    * Adds the passive voice assessment.
-* Improves keyphrase recognition in Turkish by filtering out function words such as `birinci`, `i̇kinci`, `üçüncü`.
-* Adds the advanced snippet variables to the Social previews of our Elementor integration.
+* Enables/disables auto-updates for the ACF Content Analysis for Yoast SEO plugin when auto-updates for Yoast SEO are enabled/disabled.
+* Improves the accessibility of the social sharing links in the post publish panel.
+* Changes the output of the `articleSection` and `keywords` attributes of the Article schema to an array instead of comma-separated values.
+* Improves the performance by optimizing the way `Article` schema is built, saving a query on pageload.

 Bugfixes:

+* Fixes a bug where saving posts containing URLs without protocol would fail or trigger warnings.
-* Fixes a bug where empty author archive pages would be indexed when the author had published a custom post-type that was not shown on his/her author archive page.
-Props to [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where the current webpage would not always be referenced correctly in the breadcrumb schema output.
+* Fixes a bug where robots metadata were not returned when requesting metadata via our `get_head` REST route.
+* Fixes a bug where the primary term isn't saved at the right moment resulting in having an unexpected term for the breadcrumbs.
+* Fixes a bug where our add-ons would not automatically be updated if Yoast SEO was the first plugin for which the user ever enabled auto-updates.

 Other:

-* Changes the wording on the `my.yoast.com` connect error shown in Health Check when a Yoast premium plugin is enabled, to lead with what the user's problem is.
-* Removes the release notification as the added benefit of having it is minimal.
+* Adds the `'wpseo_enable_editor_features_' . $post_type` filter to allow users to show the Yoast SEO metabox on non-public post types if these are accessible.
+Props to [jondcampbell](https://github.com/jondcampbell).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).